-Tardive Dyskinesia is linked with the long-term use of certain mental health medications.
-This severe neurological condition presents an array of troubling symptoms affecting the face and body.
+Tardive dyskinesia is linked with the long-term use of certain antipsychotic medications.
 Understanding the causes, the symptoms, and available management options is crucial for informed decision-making regarding treatment options.

 1. Tardive Dyskinesia is a Side Effect of Certain Medications